codatio/codat-docs/blog/230428-April-Features.md

 This enhancement lets you facilitate use cases such as refunding an erroneous transaction or representing a returned order, and managing accidental duplicate payments.

-See [directCosts](https://docs.codat.io/accounting-api#/operations/create-direct-cost) for more information on how to use this.
+See [Direct cost](https://docs.codat.io/accounting-api#/operations/create-direct-cost) for more information on how to use this feature.